prof-rossetti/intro-to-python/units/unit-0.md

 ## Preparation Exercise

-Finally, sometime before the first class, in order to become more comfortable with command-line computing, complete this [Command-line Computing exercise](/exercises/command-line-computing).
+Finally, to become more comfortable with command-line computing, complete this [Command-line Computing exercise](/exercises/command-line-computing).